ctools/ctools/doc/source/users/tutorials/1dc/scope.rst

 that correspond to an ideal CTA with good and stable atmosphere and instrument conditions; only zenith angles of 20 degrees and 40 degrees were simulated.
 Data are provided for the baseline arrays.
-So far only data for the South array were simulated, data for the North array will be provided once the :ref:`instrument response functions <glossary_irf>` for the North array are available.

 Three Key Science Projects (KSPs) were simulated using realistic pointing patterns as defined in the CTA Science Case document: